 - Good Listener.
 A trainer needs to listen to what you are saying and not assume what you want.

 - Referrals.
-Do any of your family members, friends, or co-workers work take personal training sessions or attend a group class such as Metabolic Explosion Training that is taught by a certified trainer?
+Do any of your family members, friends, or co-workers work take personal training sessions or follow a personalized online fitness program from a certified trainer?

 - Location.
 Since the pandemic, location isn’t as critical as it once was.
 Working virtually with a trainer can and is an effective way to reach your goals.
 It also eliminates travel time and child care concerns.

-However, there are definite benefits if you choose to work with a trainer in-person such as using a wide variety of equipment which makes the workouts more fun and exciting.
-Additionally, it helps to build rapport quicker which can strengthen your relationship, enabling you to speak more freely about your goals and your true “why”.
+However, there are benefits if you choose to work with a trainer in-person such as using a wide variety of equipment which can make workouts more fun and exciting.

 For in-person training, you want to work with a personal trainer who either comes to your home or work, or who has a studio that is near your home or work.
 Let’s face it.
 Many people will use any excuse not to exercise, and having to drive too far could easily be one of them.

 If you choose an online trainer, location obviously shouldn’t be a determining factor.

 - Insurance.
 Make sure the trainer carries professional liability insurance.

 - References.
 Trainers should be willing to provide with you references.
 You can also look on the trainer’s website for testimonials.

 - Rates.
 Ask about the different programs and how they can help you achieve your goals.
 Understand that this is an investment in your current and future health.
 Don’t choose the cheapest.
 Choose the one who has a proven record of helping others achieve their goals through fitness, nutrition, and accountability.